gdewael/cpg-transformer/README.md

 'B': 14, 'X': 15}
 ```

 **(2)** `y.npz`.
 A partially observed methylation matrix as a dictionary of NumPy arrays.
 Every key-value pair corresponds to a chromosome, with the key the name of the chromosome (e.g.: `'chr1'`) and the value a 2D NumPy array corresponding to the methylation matrix for that chromosome.
 Every methylation matrix is a `# sites * # cells` matrix with every element at row `i` and column `j` denoting the methylation state of CpG site `i` of cell `j`.
 Methylation states are encoded by `-1 = unknown`, `0 = unmethylated`, `1 = methylated`.
 For training, we recommend only including CpG sites where at least one cell has an observed state, as columns without observation confer no useful information when training.
+Note that CpG Transformer only accepts forwards strand methylation states.
+If your methylation calls are recorded for both strands separately, you should combine them to the forward strand.

 **(3)** `pos.npz`.
-Positions of all input CpG sites as a dictionary of NumPy arrays.
+Positions (0-indexed) of all input CpG sites as a dictionary of NumPy arrays.
 Every key-value pair corresponds to a chromosome, with the key the name of the chromosome (e.g.: `'chr1'`) and the value a 1D NumPy array corresponding to the locations of all profiled CpG sites in that chromosome (columns in the second input).

 Example: